Middle College Program

 The OPS Middle College Program

-The OPS Middle College Program is an alternative pathway in the Omaha Public Schools that provides students with an early college opportunity while competing high school graduation requirements.
-The program is located on the Univeristy of Nebraska at Omaha campus.
+The OPS Middle College Program is an alternative pathway in the Omaha Public Schools that provides students with an early college opportunity while completing high school graduation requirements.
+The program is located on the University of Nebraska at Omaha campus.
 Students in the program are offered instruction from Omaha Public Schools instructors and our students can take all the coursework necessary for graduation from Omaha Public Schools.
 In addition to taking their high school courses from our instructors, our students can take university level courses at UNO by participating in the Early Entry Program.

 OPS Middle College Students

 An OPS Middle College student seeks the opportunity to explore an early college experience as part of their pathway towards graduation.
-The program offers a small, rigourous, supportive environment in which students can finish their high school requirements while transitioning to post secondary opportunities.
+The program offers a small, rigorous, supportive environment in which students can finish their high school requirements while transitioning to post-secondary opportunities.
 Students that participate in the program will be expected to take at least one University course here at the University of Nebraska at Omaha prior to graduation as well as participate in a variety of college preparation activities.
 Students should be able to demonstrate the ability to handle honors and college level classes through previous coursework.
 First generation college bound students benefit greatly from this program as students receive additional support and preparation in their transition to college.
 Students who apply should be responsible and have the maturity to handle the freedoms of taking classes on a college campus.